TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-\paragraph{Pseudo Labels.} The training process is illustrated in \cref{fig:seg}(a).
-In order to supervise the learnable token $\mathbf{t}_A$, we create a pseudo map $\mathbf{G}_A \in \mathbb{R}^{1\times H\times W}$, with each pixel labeled 1 for seen class and 0 for the unseen class as:
+The training process is illustrated in \cref{fig:seg}(a).
+In order to supervise the learnable token $\mathbf{t}_A$, we create a pseudo map $\mathbf{G}_A$, with each pixel labeled 1 for seen class and 0 for the unseen class as:

-where $C_U$ and $C_S$ are unseen and seen classes. $\mathbf{G}_R \in \mathbb{R}^{C\times H\times W}$ is the ground truth.
+where $C_U$ and $C_S$ are unseen and seen classes. $\mathbf{G}_R$ is the ground truth.
 In this way, although the model has no idea which unseen category the pixel is from, it discriminates unseen classes from known contexts.
-It has been experimentally demonstrated in \cref{tab:ab} that our design effectively improve the generalization ability to novel domain.
+It has been experimentally demonstrated in \cref{tab:ab} that our design effectively improves the generalization ability to novel domains.

+For a better interpretation of the trusty map, we visualize the attention map corresponding to the trusty token in \cref{fig:trusty_map}.
+It showcases the Trusty map, highlighting seen classes while effectively disregarding unseen categories.
+This visualization helps convey the ability of the trusty token to differentiate between seen and unseen classes, ultimately facilitating the model's discriminative power and enhancing overall performance.